tjni/setuptools-git-versioning/README.md

 - Save next release version (e.g. `1.2.0`) in `VERSION` or `version.py` file in the `dev` branch. **Do not place any tags in the `dev` branch!**
 - Next commits to a `dev` branch will lead to returning this next release version plus dev suffix, like `1.1.0.dev1` or so.
 - `N` in `.devN` suffix is a number of commits since the last change of a certain file.
-- **Note: every change of this file in the `dev` branch will lead to this `N` suffix to be reset.
+- **Note: every change of this file in the `dev` branch will lead to this `N` suffix to be reset to `0`.
 Update this file only in the case when you've setting up the next release version!**

 ## Options